Free SHS: Private schools inclusion promise likely to influence voting pattern - GNACOPS

 Click for Market Deals →

-The Executive Director for the Ghana National Council of Private Schools (GNACOPS), Enock Gyetuah says the promise to include private schools in the free SHS programme is likely to influence the voting pattern of stakeholders in private education.
+The Executive Director for the Ghana National Council of Private Schools (GNACOPS), Enock Gyatua has said the promise to include private schools in the free SHS programme is likely to influence the voting pattern of stakeholders in private education.

 The National Democratic Congress (NDC) has promised to expand the reach of the Free Senior High School programme to include private schools should it be re-elected in the December 6 polls.